 Normally, you should also dedicate an additional 15 hours to prepare for:

 In later years, you will undertake more practical learning and research project work.

 What skills will I gain?

-As you produce posters, reports and essays you will develop skills in:
+As you produce posters, reports and a final year thesis, you will develop skills in:

 - written communication